Gunshot Residue Analysis (GSR)

 GSR Test Kits

 Microtrace supplies GSR test kits to investigative agencies.
 A test kit contains 4 sample (SEM) stubs, a control stub, a pair of nitrile gloves, and a set of instructions.
-The cost for one kit is $15 and ten kids is $100.
+The cost for one kit is $15 and ten kits is $100.
 The cost of Microtrace GSR kits submitted to Microtrace for GSR analysis will be deducted from the analysis cost.
 Please contact us to order a GSR test kit.

 Gunshot Residue Standardized Methods